IoT dashboard- An IoT control panel for all your smart devices

 Here are 3 of these indispensable IoT dashboard features:

-IoT device data collection is the first and one of the most basic features in an IoT dashboard.
+IoT device data collection is the first and one of the most basic features of an IoT dashboard.
 This is an important requirement in an IoT dashboard.
 The primary aim of any IoT-enabled device is to collect data.
-Although IoT dashboards for use at the household/office level do not require too massive data collection capabilities, those at the industrial level or in the healthcare sector need large data collection ability.
-Industrial IoT dashboards may need to collect and store various telemetry parameter data such as temperature, moisture, pressure, speed, vibrations, acceleration, humidity etc. Sometimes additional features may be needed.
+Although IoT dashboards for use at the household/office level do not require very massive data collection capabilities, those at the industrial level or in the healthcare sector need large data collection abilities.
+Industrial IoT dashboards may need to collect and store various telemetry parameter data such as temperature, moisture, pressure, speed, vibrations, acceleration, humidity, etc. Sometimes additional features may be needed.

 The next step after the collection and transmission of data from the IoT device smart sensors is the sensor data visualization since the processing of the raw data is quite difficult and time-consuming.
 Care must be taken while turning the raw data into visual data.
 The resulting visual data must be user-friendly in order to be useful.
 Some of the common methods of visual data representation include bar graphs, pie charts, lists, histograms, heat maps etc.